HL7/fhir-saner/input/pagecontent/situational_awareness_measures.md

 > decision-making purposes.
 EEI are often coordinated and agreed upon pre-incident (and communicated to local partners) as part of information collection request
 > templates and emergency response playbooks.

-This is a healthcare focused definition of EEIs, rather than a more general definition of the term, but the term EEEI is also used in other domains.
+This is a healthcare focused definition of EEIs, rather than a more general definition of the term, but the term EEI is also used in other domains.
 A more detailed discussion of Essential Elements of Information addressing broader domain needs (including healthcare) can be found in [Essential Elements of Information Publication Guidance](https://www.nisconsortium.org/portal/resources/bin/NISC_EEI_Publication_1426695387.pdf) published by the National Information Sharing Consortium.